Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Abstract

-In our case, since we consider the differentiated sgTE, we work on the level of derivatives of the solution $u$ and therefore we apply transformations to $\partial_{i}u$.
-In order to find a closed system, we have to consider, as transformations, all possible products of $\partial_{i}u$, and $u$ itself.
-This leads to some complications in the book-keeping of indices, but the essential idea is still the renormalization principle.

-The subsequent step is the reformulation of the sPDE from the Stratonovich to the It\^{o} form.
+Third, we reformulate the sPDE from the Stratonovich to the It\^{o} form.
 The corrector is a second order differential operator.
-It is strongly elliptic in itself, but combined with the It\^{o} term which contains first derivatives of solutions, it does not give a parabolic character to the equation.
+It is strongly elliptic in itself, but combined with the It\^{o} term (containing first derivatives of solutions), it does not give a parabolic character to the equation.
 The equation is indeed equivalent to the original, hyperbolic (time-reversible) formulation.

-But now, in the next step, we take expectation.
+Fourth, we take the expectation.
 This projection annihilates the It\^{o} term and gives a true parabolic equation.
-The expected value of powers of $\partial_{i}u$ (or any product of them) solves a parabolic equation, and, as a system in all possible products, it is a closed system.
-For other functionals of the solution, as the two-point correlation function $E[ u(t,x) u(t,y)]$, the fact that a closed parabolic equation arises was a basic tool in the theory of passive scalars~\cite{GaKuVe}.
+The expected value of powers of~$\partial_{i}u$ (or any product of them) solves a parabolic equation, and, as a system in all possible products, it is a closed system.
+For other functionals of the solution, as the two-point correlation function $E[u(t,x) u(t,y)]$, the fact that a closed parabolic equation arises was a basic tool in the theory of passive scalars~\cite{CHAGAWHORKUPVER03}.

 Finally, on the parabolic equation we perform energy-type estimates.
 The elliptic term puts into play, on the positive side of the estimates, terms like $\nabla E[ (\partial_{i}u)^{m}]$.
 They are the key tool to estimate those terms coming from the partial integration of $\partial_{i}b_{k}$ (see the comments above).
 The good parabolic terms $\nabla E[(\partial_{i}u)^{m}]$ come from the Stratonovich-It\^{o} corrector, after projection by the expected value.
 This is the technical difference to the deterministic case.